zubinchopra/portaldocs/portal-sdk/generated/portalfx-resourcemenu.md

 You can file a bug directly on Sean Watson using the link below, it will be triaged asap.
 [Resource menu bug](http://aka.ms/portalfx/resourcemenubug)
-Or if you don't have access to that template, email [ibiza Menu Blade](mailto:ibiza-menu-blade@microsoft.com)
+Or if you don't have access to that template, email <a href="mailto:ibiza-menu-blade@microsoft.com?subject=Resource menu bug">Ibiza Menu Blade</a>.

 * [Migrate any of your current resources to use the resource menu][resourcemenuadoption]
 # Resource menu adoption